ericfabrizi/Animated-Colour-Gradient/README.md

 The page features the font 'format 1452' by Frank Adebiaye with contributions by Anton Moglia

-You can find that font and others at the [Velvetyne](https://velvetyne.fr)!
+You can find that font and others at [Velvetyne](https://velvetyne.fr)!
 An open source type foundry